ehmicky/merge-error-cause/README.md

 }
 ```

-If the parent error message ends with `:`, this is reversed.
+If the parent error message ends with `:`, it is printed first instead.

 ```js
 try {